Sexual Assault Prevention

 - If you experience technical problems, click the “help” button to access the 24/7 help center from Everfi.

 - 30 days after completing Part 1 of the course(s) you’ll receive and invitation to complete Part 2, which includes a follow-up survey.

 Please contact USU Student Affairs at 435-797-3137 or 435-797-9250 for any questions about requirements or verification.

 If you have a technical issue, use the “help” for quick help, 24 hours a day.
 You may also call 866-384-9062.
 USU Student Affairs cannot provide technical support for the course.

-One in five college women will experience some form of non-consensual sexual activity by graduation.
+Nationally, one in five college women will experience some form of non-consensual sexual activity by graduation.
 Additionally, one in 71 men will be raped at some point in their lives.

-Haven uses a population-level approach to educate all students on the issues associated with sexual assault and relationship violence, taking into account their unique perspectives and experiences, providing:
+Sexual Assault Prevention uses a population-level approach to educate all students on the issues associated with sexual assault and relationship violence, taking into account their unique perspectives and experiences, providing:

 - Key definitions and statistics